PUT-PTM/STM_GSMWeatherStation/README.md

 # STM_GSMWeatherStation - beWeatherAware

 ## Overview
-STM_GSMWeatherStation is a project of stacionary weather station that measures weather conditions in local area and gets condtions in Poznan from the WeatherUnderground web service.
+STM_GSMWeatherStation is a project of stacionary weather station that measures weather conditions in local area and gets condtions in Poznań from the WeatherUnderground web service.

 ## Description